hashicorp/terraform-provider-aws/website/docs/r/ssm_parameter.html.markdown

 * `data_type` - (Optional) The data_type of the parameter.
 Valid values: text and aws:ec2:image for AMI format, see the [Native parameter support for Amazon Machine Image IDs
 ](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-ec2-aliases.html)
 * `tags` - (Optional) A map of tags to assign to the object.
+* `policies` - (Optional) One or more policies to apply to a parameter.
+This action takes a JSON array.
+Can only be used with `Advanced` tier parameter.
+For more information about parameter policies, see Working with Parameter Policies (http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-policies.html).

 ## Attributes Reference